HolgerPeters/blog/few-rules.rst

 was a string.
 With the more liberal version of ``touch``, one cannot make that inference any more (because there are no type declarations in Python, this is obviously more handy than in - let's say - C++ where we typically know of ``x``'s type from its declaration).
-And the third, and probably most important reason to avoid this pattern is: You can just implement the loop in a separate
+The third, and probably most important reason to avoid this pattern is: You can just implement the loop in the calling code instead of inside the ``touch`` function.
+If you need the convenience of a function that touches a list of files, you can implement one very easily that resorts to the first touch function:
-function:

 .. code-block:: python